ab21bisht/Spotify_sql_project/README.md

 order by 2 desc;
 ```

-### 6.Calculate the average danceability of tracks in each album.
+### 6. Calculate the average danceability of tracks in each album.
 ```sql
 select album, avg(danceability)
 from spotify